Nondango is NP-Complete: Reduction

-For two adjacent clause rows (e.g. clause rows for $C_2$ and $C_3$) that share a variable, we use a gadget in Figure \ref{fig4} (see also Figure \ref{fig5} for its solution) to connect them together at the corresponding variable column.
-The gadget forces the variable to have the same truth value in both clauses.
+For two consecutive clause rows (e.g. clause rows for $C_2$ and $C_3$) which the corresponding clauses share a variable, we use a gadget represented in Figure \ref{fig4} (see also Figure \ref{fig5} for its solutions) to connect the two variable circles corresponding to that common variable.
+This gadget forces these two variable circles to have the same color in the solution, thus ensuring that the variable has the same truth value in both clauses.
 The idea behind this gadget is to use multiple copies of the gadget in Section \ref{diff}.